mosaicml/llm-foundry/examples/bert/README.md

 In this benchmark, we train BERTs on the [C4: Colossal, Cleaned, Common Crawl dataset](https://huggingface.co/datasets/c4).
 To run pre-training on C4, you'll need to make yourself a copy of this dataset.

 Alternatively, feel free to substitute our dataloader with one of your own in the script [main.py](./main.py#L98).
-When you move on to fine-tuning, you can train on your own dataset by adding into the script [sequence_classification.py](./sequence_classification.py#L63).
+When you move on to fine-tuning, you can train on your own dataset by adding it into the script [sequence_classification.py](./sequence_classification.py#L63).
 For now, let's focus on preparing the C4 data for pre-training.

 We first convert the dataset from its native format (a collection of zipped JSONs)